kubewarden/kubewarden.io/content/blog/2022/11/airgap.md

 date: 2022-11-28
 ---

-We are glad to announce that deploying Kubewarden in air-gapped environments has been simplified and documented!
+We are glad to announce that deploying Kubewarden in air gap environments has been simplified and documented!
 For that, you will need a private OCI registry accessible by your Kubernetes cluster.
 Kubewarden policies are WebAssembly modules; therefore they can be stored inside an OCI-compliant registry as OCI artifacts.
 For an air gap installation you need to download all the Kubewarden container images and policies in your workstation,